Vignesh253/NCERT-EXTRACTOR/README.md

-////Textbook Metadata Extractor
+NCERT Textbook Metadata Extractor
-//Purpose
+Purpose
 This tool automatically extracts metadata from NCERT textbook PDF files.
 It identifies chapter titles, page ranges, subject information, and other details from multiple PDF files at once, saving time compared to manual data entry.

-//What It Does
+What It Does
 The program analyzes NCERT chapter PDFs and extracts the following information:

 Filename

 Board (CBSE/NCERT)

-Class (1-12)
+Class (1–12)

 Subject (Physics, Chemistry, Mathematics, English, etc.)